benklop/picocalc-luckfox-lyra/base/buildroot/package/README.md

-# Base Package Set for PicoCalc Lyra
+# Base Overlay for PicoCalc Lyra

 This directory contains the base set of custom Buildroot packages for the PicoCalc Lyra project.

 ## Contents

-This package set includes:
+This overlay includes:

 - Custom packages required for the PicoCalc Lyra hardware
 - Perl packages with cross-compilation fixes